 Dr Christodoulou-Varotsi is the author of Marine Pollution Control: Legal and Managerial Frameworks (Lloyd’s Practical Shipping Guides series, 2018) and a legal and academic expert with an international educational and professional background specialised in maritime and EU law.
-She has been a member of the Athens Bar Association (Greece) since 1995 and is currently involved with consulting work, legal education and training.
+She has been a member of the Athens Bar Association (Greece) since 1995 and is currently involved with consulting work, legal education and training (with Lloyd’s Maritime Academy and with an international ship classification society).
 She is also a certified trainer and lecturer in Greece, as well as an accredited mediator.

 Read more about Dr Christodoulou-Varotsi.